VikramNori/Vikram-s_Bluestamp_Engineering_Portfolio/index.md

     time.sleep(10)

 ```
 The next step was to put the ISS latitude and longitude code into the ISS tracker code.
 It was deceptively easy, as I thought all I had to do was simply add in the one line to make sure it printed the latitude and longitude, but I tried for a solid 30 minutes, to no avail.
 I decided to ask an instructor for help.
 We worked together and he saw that simply adding the line that prints the latitude and longitude of the ISS wasn't enough.
-We both looked at the code and added the display labels of latitude and longitude, made sure get_location() returned 4 variables instead of 2 (x, y, lat, lon) instead of just x and y, and added code to update the latitude and longitude labels.
+We both reviewed the code and added display labels for latitude and longitude, ensuring that get_location() returned four variables (x, y, lat, and lon) instead of just x and y.
+Additionally, we added code to update the latitude and longitude labels.

 # Code for the ISS Position and Coordinate Tracker